cavern

 Error Messages

+Generally you want to look at the first reported error first as there can be a cascade effect where one error triggers another.
 Cavern will stop after more than 50 errors.
-This usually indicates something like the incorrect data order being specified.
-Deluging the user with error messages makes the actual problem less clear.
+This usually indicates something like the incorrect data order being specified and deluging the user with error messages in such cases usually makes the actual problem less clear.